Vitamin B3 (Niacin)

 Treatment for high cholesterol

-Niacin (vitamin B3) obtained from various foods and supplements can boost HDL cholesterol levels but decrease the levels of triglycerides, a type of fat that increases the risk of heart disease.
-It works by blocking the enzyme responsible for producing cholesterol in the liver.
+Niacin (vitamin B3) obtained from various foods and supplements benefits in boosting HDL cholesterol levels and decreases the levels of triglycerides.
+Triglycerides type of fat that generally increases the risk of heart disease.
+This vitamin mostly works by blocking the enzyme responsible for producing cholesterol in the liver.

 Generally, a high dose of supplementation is required to maintain our cholesterol levels.
-These high doses of niacin may cause undesirable side effects of flushing.
-Therefore, always talk to your doctor before beginning to take high doses of vitamin B3 or niacin.
+These high doses of niacin also cause undesirable side effects of flushing.
+Therefore, always consult a doctor about the health benefits before beginning to take high doses of vitamin B3 or niacin.

-Nicotinic acid (niacin) may play a role in the prevention or treatment of dyslipidemia and high blood pressure, an important risk factor for cardiovascular disease (CVD).
-It helps your blood vessels widen to improve blood flow and reduce blood pressure.
+Nicotinic acid (niacin) plays an important role in the prevention or treatment of dyslipidemia and high blood pressure because these are risk factors for cardiovascular disease (CVD).
+This vitamin mostly helps your blood vessels widen during blood flow and reduce blood pressure.

-A form of vitamin B3 niacin boosts the production of nitric oxide which relaxes and widens the inner muscles of the blood vessels and increases blood circulation in your body and brain.
+A form of vitamin B3, niacin boosts the production of nitric oxide in your body.
+It mostly relaxes and widens the inner muscles of the blood vessels and increases blood circulation in your body and brain.

-Niacin can increases adiponectin, a weight-loss hormone secreted by fat cells.
-Clinical trials show that niacin-bound chromium supplements helped to reduce our body weight.
+Niacin increases adiponectin, a weight-loss hormone secreted by fat cells.
+Clinical trials show that niacin-bound chromium supplements help to reduce body weight in a significant quantity.

-Vitamin B3 can improve cognitive function by stimulating the production of neurotransmitters dopamine, norepinephrine, and serotonin.
-These three neurotransmitters are improving the normal brain function of humans.
-It is also an antioxidant that helps to eliminate free radicals that can damage our brain cells.
+The main benefits of vitamin B3 in the brain are to improve cognitive function by stimulating the production of neurotransmitters dopamine, norepinephrine, and serotonin.
+These three neurotransmitters basically improve the normal brain function of humans.
+Vitamin B3 is also an antioxidant that is beneficial in eliminating free radicals that can damage our brain cells.

-Serotonin and noradrenaline strongly influence mental behavior patterns while dopamine acts as a chemical messenger that communicates messages between nerve cells in your brain and your brain and the rest of your body.
-Low levels of vitamin B3 result in brain fog, slow mental processing, and cognitive decline.
+Serotonin and noradrenaline strongly influence mental behavior patterns while dopamine acts as a chemical messenger that communicates messages between nerve cells in your brain and the rest of your body.
+Thus, low levels of vitamin B3 result in brain fog, slow mental processing, and cognitive decline.

-Niacin can help you to protect against Alzheimer’s and dementia.
-Niacin supplementation may also decrease the risk of age-related cognitive decline, memory loss, migraines, depression, motion sickness, insomnia, and alcohol addiction.
+Niacin generally helps you to protect against Alzheimer’s and dementia.
+Niacin supplementation also decreases the risk of age-related cognitive decline, memory loss, migraines, depression, motion sickness, insomnia, and alcohol addiction.

 Vitamin B3 Deficiency

-Vitamin B3 (Niacin) deficiency is rarely seen in the United States and other developed countries but mild niacin deficiency can have a negative impact on our health and cognition.
-It is well-absorbed from most food sources except for some cereal grains in which niacin is bound to its fibers and decreases the absorption.
-It is also added to many foods and multivitamins.
+Niacin is well-absorbed from most food sources except for some cereal grains because it is bound to fibers present in grains and decreases its absorption.
+This vitamin is also added to many foods and multivitamins.

-A severe vitamin B3 or niacin deficiency in our diet causes the disease pellagra.
+Along with huge health benefits, vitamin B3 or niacin deficiency in our diet generally causes pellagra.
 Pellagra is a condition that causes:

 - Diarrhea